-The process for project evaluation and selection is robust, regarding the transparency, governance and efficiency of the defined internal process, in line with the Green Bond Principles guidelines.
+The process for project evaluation and selection is good, regarding the transparency, governance and efficiency of the defined internal process, in line with the Green Bond Principles guidelines.

-- The process is clearly defined, formalised and publically available, relying on relevant selection criteria.
-In particular, the selection process aimed to - ▶ Exclude projects related to fossil fuels and nuclear energy production - ▶ Integrate ESG factors in projects evaluation and selection, except for R&D investments where these criteria do not applied, which is an area of improvement - The evaluation and selection process is based on relevant internal expertise, internal roles and responsibilities are well-defined - Concerned business units propose a selection of investments eligible for Green Bond financing, ensuring the first analysis of projects eligibility, and are in charge of verifying the selection criteria and of preparing audit trails and storage of evidence, to facilitate external auditor's verification - ▶ A dedicated Green Bond Committee, to be chaired by the Head of the CSR Department and composed of the Corporate Finance Department, the CSR Department and the relevant Business Units representatives, is in charge of the final selection of projects and of the review of projects allocation. - ▶ Finally, the "Ethics, Environment and Sustainable Development Committee" of the Board will be periodically inform by the Head of the CSR Department on the bond proceeds allocation and projects selection.
+- The process is clearly defined, formalised and publically available on ENGIE's website, relying on relevant selection criteria.
+In particular, the selection process aimed to: - ▶ The definition of each Eligible Green Projects' category. - ▶ Additional eligibility criteria defined to exclude projects related to fossil fuels and nuclear energy production, and to integrate ESG factors in projects evaluation and selection, except for R&D investments where these criteria do not applied, which is an area of improvement. - The evaluation and selection process is based on relevant internal expertise, internal roles and responsibilities are well-defined, involving concerned business units in charge of evaluated the selected projects according to the selection criteria. - Concerned business units propose a selection of investments eligible for Green Hybrid Bond financing, ensuring the first analysis of projects eligibility, and are in charge of verifying the selection criteria and of preparing audit trails and storage of evidence, to facilitate external auditor's verification. - ▶ A dedicated Green Bond Committee, to be chaired by the Head of the CSR Department and composed of the Corporate Finance Department, the CSR Department and the relevant Business Units representatives, is in charge of the final selection of projects and of the review of projects allocation. - ▶ Finally, the "Ethics, Environment and Sustainable Development Committee" of the Board will be periodically inform by the Head of the CSR Department on the Hybrid Bond proceeds allocation and projects selection.

-Beyond the Green Bond Principles requirements, in line with international standards, certain ESG factors have been integrated in the evaluation and selection process, covering main ESG risks related to most of the Eligible Green Projects.
+In line with international standards, certain ESG factors have been integrated in the evaluation and selection process, covering main ESG risks related to most of the Eligible Green Projects.

-- Relevant criteria and commitments have been defined within the ESG eligibility grid regarding: - ▶ Environmental domain, including environmental management of the project, climate change mitigation, protection of biodiversity and natural resources, except for eco-design of projects and systematic integration of dismantling impacts, - ▶ Social and community domain, incluing respect og human and labour rights, health and safety, stakeholders dialogue and community involment, except for systematic social impact assessment especially for renewable energy projects - ▶ Governance domain, including business ethics and responsible procurement - We have recommended to apply ESG criteria to R&D investments, to all acquisitions and to all projects (when relevant size) and to reinforce ESG risks management and monitoring, especially regarding social impact assessment of Eligible Green Projects.
+- Relevant criteria and commitments have been defined within the ESG eligibility grid regarding: - ▶ Environmental domain, including environmental management of the project, climate change mitigation, protection of biodiversity and natural resources, except for eco-design of projects and systematic integration of dismantling impacts. - ▶ Social and community domain, including respect of human and labour rights, health and safety, stakeholders dialogue and community involvement, except for systematic social impact assessment especially for renewable energy projects. - Governance domain, including business ethics and responsible procurement. - We have recommended to apply ESG criteria to R&D investments, to all acquisitions and to all projects (when relevant size) and to reinforce ESG risks management and monitoring, especially regarding social impact assessment of Eligible Green Projects.

-Management of proceeds:
+Management of proceeds